“Omg, I made this for St. Paddy’s day and wowza! It is delicious and tastes JUST like the store bought stuff.” ~Naomi

 how to store your homemade Baileys

-To ensure the longest possible shelf life, make sure to store your homemade Irish cream in an airtight container in the refrigerator, and give it a good shake before serving to redistribute any settled ingredients.
+Make sure to store your homemade Irish cream in an airtight container in the refrigerator, and give it a good shake before serving to redistribute any settled ingredients.
 Homemade Irish cream typically lasts for around 2-3 weeks when stored properly.
+Remember your homemade Irish cream doesn’t contain any preservatives like Bailey’s does.

-If you notice any changes in the texture, smell, or taste of the Irish cream, it’s best to discard it to avoid the risk of foodborne illness.
+If you notice any changes in the texture, smell, or taste of Irish cream, whether bottled or homemade, it’s best to discard it to avoid the risk of foodborne illness.

 how to serve homemade Irish cream